 It is critical that we see change across the areas of employment, housing, health, transport, safety, the NDIS and the implementation of the disability reforms.
 We want to see change and the time is now.
-ODN's 2025 federal election platform includes QDN member views and incorporates Australia's Disability Strategy 2021-2031, National Roadmap for Improving the Health of People with Intellectual Disability, United Nations Convention on the Rights of Persons with Disability (CRPD) and reforms highlighted in the NDIS Review and Disability Royal Commission recommendations.
+QDN's 2025 federal election platform includes QDN member views and incorporates Australia's Disability Strategy 2021-2031, National Roadmap for Improving the Health of People with Intellectual Disability, United Nations Convention on the Rights of Persons with Disability (CRPD) and reforms highlighted in the NDIS Review and Disability Royal Commission recommendations.

 We call on candidates from all political parties and from all corners of the state to commit to the policy positions outlined in this platform.
-In doing so, you will be showing the 5.5 million people with a disability in Australia and their families that you understand what it takes to get things moving to improve the lives of Australians with disability.
+In doing so, you will be showing the over 5.5 million people with a disability in Australia and their families that you understand what it takes to get things moving to improve the lives of Australians with disability.
 In terms of broader disability policy actions, QDN seeks a commitment from all parties to commit to deliver on:

+- Disability reforms across the

+Disability Royal Commission

+and NDIS Review.
+This includes

+a broader system of support

+including NDIS and Foundational

+Supports that will inform and

-- A stronger system of support for all people with disability
+support all people with disability.

-- Inclusive employment and greater financial security
+- Inclusive employment and financial security.

-- Protect and promote human rights
+- Stronger disability legislation, reform, and advocacy to protect our rights.

-- Prioritise safety and wellbeing
+- Safety and wellbeing.

-- Inclusive health care
+- · Inclusive health care.

-- Accessible and affordable housing
+- Affordable and inclusive housing.

-- Safe and accessible transport
+- · Inclusive and accessible transport.